Arthil/Dawn-of-Thunder-/README.md

 The basic idea of the game is to gather resources, construct buildings, train different kind of troops and to ultimately destroy the enemy.
 In the beginning of the game, a random map is generated consisting of varying terrain (open areas, mountains, lakes, forests).
 Every turn each player has a certain number of moves and attacks, meaning a player can only move and attack with a fixed number of troops each turn.
 Training troops and constructing buildings takes a fixed number of turns depending on the troop/building.
 For example training an archer only takes 2 turns when training a knight takes 4.
 When the player is done with his turn, he can pass the turn to the other player.

-Attacking an opponent will trigger a fight where both the attacker (excluding ranged attacks) and defender take damage.
+Attacking an opponent will trigger a fight event where both the attacker (excluding ranged attacks) and defender take damage.
 The amount of damage dealt/taken depends on the defence and attack stats of the building/troop.

 There are 4 kinds of resources gold, wood, iron and food.
 Every building and troop will cost a certain amount of each resource.
 Each building and troop has its own functionality.
 Each resource has its own building to increase the income of that resource: